mcgilldinglab/MATES/README.md

         --outSAMtype BAM SortedByCoordinate --quantMode GeneCounts
 ```
 ## Step 1: Modifying Transposon Element(TE) Reference
 The default option of our tool/procedure involves the removal of all transposable element (TE) regions that share overlapping base pairs with gene references.
 This step is taken to prevent any potential information leakage.
-The TE reference data is sourced from <u>repeatmasker</u> and the Gene reference data is sourced from <u>ebi</u>.
+The TE reference data is sourced from repeatmasker and the Gene reference data is sourced from ebi.

 To build the reference:
 ```sh